leesangjun1903/Computer-Vision-and-Tabula-AI/Theory/readme.md

 10 gradients and edge detection
 11 contours
 12 where to now?

+## Practical Machine Learning for Computer Vision, Valliappa Lakshmanan
+Machine Learning for Computer Vision
+ML Models for Vision
+Image Vision
+Object Detection and Image Segmentation
+Creating Vision Datasets
+Preprocessing
+Training Pipeline
+Model Quality and Continuous Evaluation
+Model Predictions
+Trends in Production ML
+Advanced Vision Problems
+Image and Text Generation

+## Practical Deep Learning for Cloud, Mobile, and Edge, Anirudh Koul
+Exploring the Landscape of Artificial Intelligence
+What’s in the Picture: Image Classification with Keras
+Cats Versus Dogs: Transfer Learning in 30 Lines with Keras
+Building a Reverse Image Search Engine: Understanding Embeddings
+From Novice to Master Predictor: Maximizing Convolutional Neural Network Accuracy
+Maximizing Speed and Performance of TensorFlow: A Handy Checklist
+Practical Tools, Tips, and Tricks
+Cloud APIs for Computer Vision: Up and Running in 15 Minutes
+Scalable Inference Serving on Cloud with TensorFlow Serving and KubeFlow
+AI in the Browser with TensorFlow.js and ml5.js
+Real-Time Object Classification on iOS with Core ML
+Not Hotdog on iOS with Core ML and Create ML
+Shazam for Food: Developing Android Apps with TensorFlow Lite and ML Kit
+Building the Purrfect Cat Locator App with TensorFlow Object Detection API
+Becoming a Maker: Exploring Embedded AI at the Edge
+Simulating a Self-Driving Car Using End-to-End Deep Learning with Keras
+Building an Autonomous Car in Under an Hour: Reinforcement Learning with AWS DeepRacer

 ## Numerical Algorithms Methods for Computer Vision, Machine Learning, and Graphics, Justin Solomon
 Chapter 1 Mathematics Review